-24, Animals, Beggar My Neighbour, Camicia, Card Bingo, Crazy Eights, Earl of Coventry, Fan Tan, German Whist, Go Fish, I Doubt It, James Bond, Kemps, Kings Corners, Knockout Whist, Mustamaija, Nerts, Old Maid, Pelmanism / Memory, Pig / Spoons, Ride the Bus / Scat, Slapjack, Snap, Snip Snap Snorum, Spit, Stealing Bundles, War, Zsírozás.
+24, Animals, Beggar My Neighbour, California Speed, Camicia, Card Bingo, Crazy Eights, Earl of Coventry, Fan Tan, German Whist, Go Fish, I Doubt It, James Bond, Kemps, Kings Corners, Knockout Whist, Mustamaija, Nerts, Old Maid, Pelmanism / Memory, Pig / Spoons, Ride the Bus / Scat, Slapjack, Snap, Snip Snap Snorum, Spit, Stealing Bundles, Trash, War, Zsírozás.

 The above list consists mostly of games considered by adults as suitable for children, but of course many children delight in games that involve bad language, gambling or cheating.
 The attraction of these may be enhanced by the disapproval of adults.
 Games that children and young people sometimes prefer to play when left to themselves include: Cheat, President, Shithead, 52 Card Pickup (!) and various simple gambling games.

 The above lists contain only games played with standard cards (from various countries) whose rules already happen to be on this web site.
 You can find many others in the usual card game books, and I will probably add more children's games to the web site when I have time.
 There are also many popular children's games which use special proprietary cards; a few of these can be found on the Commercial Games page.

 In future editions of this web site I hope to add other classifications.
 Some of these may be objective, some subjective.
 Ideas for classification bases include:

 - complexity of rules,